Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Empirical Evaluation

-\textbf{Inputs belonging to different clusters are mispredicted due to distinct faults.} If the clusters represent distinct faults in the DNN, retraining the model with a subset of a cluster $C_i$ should have a much more significant effect on the other images in $C_i$ when compared to images in other clusters.
-Consequently, to validate that inputs belonging to different clusters are mispredicted due to distinct faults, we test each of the previously retrained DNN models for each cluster $C_i$, on the other clusters $C_j$ where $j \neq i$.
+The results therefore suggested that test inputs belonging to the same cluster are indeed mispredicted due to the same faults, thus supporting the hypothesis underlying our method of counting faults. \textbf{ Inputs belonging to different clusters are mispredicted due to distinct faults.} If the clusters represent distinct faults in the DNN, retraining the model with a subset of a cluster $C_i$ should have a significant effect on the other images in $C_i$ when compared to images in other clusters.
+Consequently, to validate that inputs belonging to different clusters are mispredicted due to distinct faults, we test each of the previously retrained DNN models for each cluster $C_i$ on the other clusters $C_j$ where $j \neq i$.
 We measure the average accuracy of each of the retrained DNN models over all remaining clusters and report the results in Table~\ref{Tab:Fault_Validation_Cifar10}.
-As we can see, the retrained ResNet20 and 12-layer ConvNet models are significantly more accurate on the clusters for which they were retrained than on other clusters.
-Indeed, in 12-layer ConvNet for example, the average accuracy for the latter is only 27.74\% compared to 66.64\% for the former.
+The retrained ResNet20 and 12-layer ConvNet models are significantly more accurate on the clusters for which they were retrained than on other clusters.
+Indeed, in 12-layer ConvNet, for example, the average accuracy for the latter is only 27.74\% compared to 66.64\% for the former.
 We therefore conclude that inputs belonging to different clusters tend to be mispredicted due to distinct faults.
-Note that, though they are much more limited, we nevertheless observed improvements in model accuracy on clusters for which the model was not retrained.
-This can be expected since fixing one fault in the DNN model through retraining may also, to a more limited extent, fix other related faults, thus potentially improving the accuracy on other clusters as well.
-Finally, as acknowledged earlier, our clustering is not perfect and although the silhouette and DBCV scores of the obtained clusters are high, they are not equal to one as we can see in Table~\ref{tab:Cluster}.
+Although they are quite limited, we nevertheless observed improvements in model accuracy on clusters for which the model was not retrained.
+This can be expected because fixing one fault in the DNN model through retraining may also, to a more limited extent, fix other related faults, potentially improving the accuracy on other clusters.
+As acknowledged previously, our clustering is not perfect and although the obtained clusters' Silhouette and DBCV scores are high, they are not equal to one as shown in Table~\ref{tab:Cluster}.

 \subsubsection{RQ1.
-To what extent are the selected diversity metrics measuring actual diversity in input sets?}
+To what extent do the selected diversity metrics measure actual diversity in input sets?}